 In smaller operations, Quality Engineers can be tasked with a much wider remit of responsibilities, providing quality engineering support to the whole system using a mixture of the above methodologies.

 - Creation of quality documentation and development of SOPs for their facility and products in line with industry standards

 - Proactive review and improvement of systems and processes to ensure maintenance of standards

 - Maintaining accurate quality documentation

-- Working closely with manufacturing staff to ensure quality protocols are followed and documentation is correctly maintained and implement any new changes or adaptations based on quality review
+- Working closely with manufacturing staff to ensure quality protocols are followed and documentation is correctly maintained and implement any new changes or adaptations based on a quality review

 - Inspection and testing of various parts of manufacturing including products, components, processes, and comparing against predefined standards